alexmurray/ubuntu-security-podcast/content/episode/episode-222.md

-We cover recent Linux malware from the Magnet Goblin threat actor, plus the news of Ubuntu 23.10 as a target in Pwn2Own Vancouver 2024 and we detail vulnerabilities in the Puma, AccountsService, Open vSwitch, OVN, and more.
+We cover recent Linux malware from the Magnet Goblin threat actor, plus the news of Ubuntu 23.10 as a target in Pwn2Own Vancouver 2024 and we detail vulnerabilities in Puma, AccountsService, Open vSwitch, OVN, and more.

 ## This week in Ubuntu Security Updates {#this-week-in-ubuntu-security-updates}